JuliaEarth/CoDa.jl/README.md

 This package is inspired by the R [compositions](https://cran.r-project.org/web/packages/compositions/index.html) package for compositional data analysis.
-Currently, only **parts of the total** features are implemented (got the joke? :D).
+Currently, only **parts of the total** features are implemented (got the joke?).
 Contributions are very welcome.

 CoDa.jl defines a `Composition{D}` type representing a D-part composition as defined by [Aitchison 1986](https://www.jstor.org/stable/pdf/2345821.pdf).
 In Aitchison's geometry,